 Avoid last-minute sleep stress or meltdowns before bed

 Bedtime meltdowns are all-too-familiar to parents.
 Dr. Gregory says you can side-step trouble by planning activities that will help the kids wind down—and give them plenty of warning.
 Create a calm environment with bubble baths, bedtime stories, and limiting noise and screen time.
-And lastly, consistency is always key so they'll know what to expect.
-"I can't stress enough the importance of remaining on a consistent schedule.
-It will take more than one night for your child to adjust to the change and keeping a consistent schedule will help your child get familiar with the process and honor the new rules put in place."
+And lastly, consistency is always key so they’ll know what to expect.
+“I can’t stress enough the importance of remaining on a consistent schedule.
+It will take more than one night for your child to adjust to the change and keeping a consistent schedule will help your child get familiar with the process and honor the new rules put in place” he says.

 Also, he advises engaging your child in the bedtime routine by offering simple choices like wearing green pajamas or blue ones, and whether they want two or three bedtime stories.
 “This will help them feel included in the decision-making and build excitement around the bedtime routine.”

 Cutting back on caffeine and sugar is also something to take into consideration.
 “Drinking caffeine stimulates the central nervous system and can impede on a child’s quality of sleep,” warns Dr. Gregory.
 “It is also a catalyst to middle-of-the-night bathroom breaks and potential accidents.
 It is best to limit all fluid intake an hour before bed and approximately six hours prior to bedtime for caffeinated beverages.”